Thursday, July 31, 2008

 But I got to say, I've never had this much ice cream indulgement until I came to the US.
 In the Philippines, ice cream is more of an occassional treat for most families, so I've never really enjoyed a lot of it when I was growing up (except for the local ice-cream from the push-cart being sold in the street, which is more like a sherbet actually).
 But everything changed a bit when I started working.
 Ice cream became a familiar treat to my palate, as it was present on every birthday celebration there was in my office.
 That and cake.
 Couldn't be badder (yeah, i know, wrong grammar), but couldn' be better at the same time (now you know, I wanted my words to rhyme!).
 Ice cream and cake is the yin and yang of every birthday celebration, in my opinion.
 One is not the same withouth the other.

 Anyways, back to my advent in the US.
-Imagine my delight in discoving the BUY ONE, TAKE ONE deals in the groceries for ice cream!
+Imagine my delight in discoving the BUY ONE, GET ONE deals in the groceries for ice cream!
 Sweet!!!
 (Yeah, literally) My ice-cream starved pysche dictated that I should buy everytime there was a sale, so I began hoarding them in my fridge.
 Actually, I'm over exaggerating... but I was buying them more often than I should.
 But don't worry.
-I'm over that stage now (though I admit buy-one-take-one ice cream is still pretty hard to resist sometimes).
+I'm over that stage now (though I admit ice cream BOGO is still pretty hard to resist).

 I really do think that the addition of finely ground hazelnut made the cookie extra special.
 This was my first time to try doing this, so I was proceeding with caution.
 Yeah, some cookies did not come out successfully, but I did manage to get 4 good tulipes out of the 6 that I made.
 Pretty good for a first try, don't you think?